lcp29/trimesh-ray-optix/README.md

-# Triro - An in-place replacement for trimesh.ray in OptiX
+# Triro - A Python Ray-Mesh Intersector in OptiX

 Triro is a mesh ray tracing library implemented with NVIDIA OptiX.
 It has compatible interface with [trimesh.ray](https://trimesh.org/trimesh.ray.html) and provides other convenient functions.